-Will you be selling a product, or generating leads?
-Are you building your website yourself, or getting a developer to help?
-Do you want your website to rank in search engines (hint: yes!)?
+When choosing your CMS, consider how you’ll be using it.
+Will you be selling products, or generating leads?
+Do you want your website to rank in search engines?
+(Hint: yes!!)

 - B2B businesses